Spectral networks and Fenchel-Nielsen coordinates: Constructing abelianizations

 \insfigscaled{FN-coord-sec-1}{1.5}{Bases of sections on either side of a double wall that separates two annuli $A$ and~$A'$.
-(For a global picture see e.g. Figure~\ref{fig:molecule-II-Swall}.) }
+(Only a piece of each annulus is shown here; for a sample global picture see Figure~\ref{fig:four-holed-sphere}.) }

-Now we need to arrange that the change-of-basis matrices $S_w$ attached to the walls $w \subset \cW$ are of the required triangular form.
+Now we need to arrange that the change-of-basis matrices $\cS_w$ attached to the walls $w \subset \cW$ are of the required triangular form.
 Consider the double wall shown in Figure \ref{fig:FN-coord-sec-1}, separating annuli $A$, $A'$.
-What we require is that the matrix taking $(s_1, s_2)$ to $(s'_1, s'_2)$, relative to the basis $(s_1, s_2)$, is of the form
+What we require is that the matrix taking $(s_1, s_2)$ to $(s'_1, s'_2)$ is of the form

-This is a rather weak requirement: it just says that this matrix has determinant $1$ and its upper left entry is $1$.
-Since $s'_1$ and $s_2$ are not proportional, and $s'_2$ and $s_1$ are not proportional, we know at least that neither of the diagonal entries vanishes; thus we can arrange the desired form \eqref{eq:S-form-double} by a rescaling of the form $(s'_1,s'_2) \to (\lambda_1(z) s'_1, \lambda_2(z) s'_2)$.
+This just says that this matrix has determinant $1$ and lower left entry $1$.
+Since $s'_1$ and $s_2$ are not proportional, and $s'_2$ and $s_1$ are not proportional, we know that neither of the diagonal entries vanishes; thus we can arrange the desired form by a rescaling of the form $(s'_1,s'_2) \to (\lambda_1(z) s'_1, \lambda_2(z) s'_2)$.

-Now let us see how to compute the spectral coordinates of a given connection $\nabla$.
-Unlike the Fock-Goncharov case, a Fenchel-Nielsen network is not quite enough to determine a canonical basis for $H_1(\Sigma,\Z) / \IP{\gamma + \sigma_*\gamma}$.
-Instead, half of the cycles are canonical (and will be associated to the Fenchel-Nielsen length coordinates, which are likewise canonical) while the other half are not quite canonically defined (and will be associated to the Fenchel-Nielsen twist coordinates, which are likewise known to suffer from some ambiguities.)

-\insfigscaled{FN-coord-path}{1.5}{Cycle $\wp$ used to compute the spectral length coordinate.
-(The double walls may contain any positive number of branch points.
-They could also be replaced by boundary components.)}

-Consider the annulus $A$ pictured in Figure \ref{fig:FN-coord-path}, and the path $\wp$ going around in the same direction as the walls on the boundary (call this the $+$ direction).
-We choose a labeling of the sheets of $\Sigma$ over $A$, such that the boundary walls are of type $ij$.
-Now, let $\gamma$ be the lift of $\wp$ to sheet $j$.
-By definition, the holonomy $\cX_\gamma$ of $\nabla^\ab$ along $\gamma$ is equal to the eigenvalue of $M_+$ acting on the section $s_j$.
-According to our rules above, $s_j = s_+$.
-Thus $\cX_\gamma$ is identified with the holonomy eigenvalue corresponding to the section $s_+$.
-This holonomy eigenvalue is a complexified version of a square-root of the exponentiated Fenchel-Nielsen length coordinate.
-Thus we have found that these length coordinates occur as examples of spectral coordinates.

-We might similarly have considered the lift $\gamma'$ of $\wp$ to sheet $i$; then by the same reasoning we would have found that $\cX_{\gamma'}$ is the holonomy eigenvalue corresponding to $s_-$.
-These two eigenvalues are inverse to one another, so we have $\cX_\gamma \cX_{\gamma'} = 1$.
-This is just as we expect from the equivariance of the connection $\nabla^\ab$.

-The cycles obtained in this way do not descend to a basis of $H_1(\Sigma,\Z)$, reflecting the fact that the exponentiated Fenchel-Nielsen length coordinates do not give a complete coordinate system on the moduli of flat $SL(2,\C)$-connections.
-To get more cycles we can consider ones which cross the annulus $A$, such as $\gamma$ pictured in Figure \ref{fig:FN-coord-twist-1}.

-\insfigscaled{FN-coord-twist-1}{1.5}{Local region of annulus $A$ intersected by the projection of the cycle $\gamma$ that is used to define the spectral twist coordinate.
-The cycle crosses the annulus $A$ in either direction, while winding around two branch points.}